mnaoumov/obsidian-plugin-chronos/README.md

 Chronos can visualize dates from the year, month, date, hour, minute or second level, using syntax `YYYY-MM-DDThh:mm:ss`.

 The only required part of a date is the year (`YYYY`).

 Month and date default to `01` if not specified.
-Hour, minute and second dfault to `00` if not specified.
+Hour, minute and second default to `00` if not specified.

-Valid examples
+Examples

 ```
 - [2020] A year